-- Extremity Injuries may consist of cuts, scrapes, bruises, sprains, or broken bones (fractures).
-Apply ice on the injury for 15 to 20 minutes each - Elevate the extremity above the heart as possible for the first 48 hours to decrease pain and Tuelling - · Use the extremity as pain allows.
+- · Extremity Injuries may consist of cuts, scrapes, bruises, sprains, or broken bones (fractures). · Apply ice on the injury for 15 to 20 minutes each hour for the first 1 to 2 days. - · Elevate the extremity above the heart as possible for the first 48 hours to decrease pain and - Use the extremity as pain allows.